TheOld/vscode-fluent-ui/README.md

 The UI theme uses some expensive filters that can cause performance issues on some machines.
 If notice VS Code is slower after enabling the theme you can turn this option off.
-Just go to Settings > Fluent UI > Disable filters.
+Just go to Settings > Fluent UI > Disable filters and run `> Fluent: Reload` (that will prompt a VSCode restart) to apply the changes.

-You'll need to run `Fluent UI: Enable` again as the effects are compiled with the remaining styles.

-### Integrated terminal and minimap background colors
+## Integrated terminal and minimap background colors

 Due to limitations on overriding some colours and depending on the syntax theme you choose, the Terminal and Minimap's background colors will be off.
 You can set the colors for these panels